Ashenda - Girls Freedom Day!

-Ashenda (Tigrigna: ኣሸንዳ) is a festival celebrated in August in Tigrai, and neighboring Agew.
-The name “Ashenda” came from the name of tall green grass, estimated at around 80–90 cm minimum height, that the girls make into a skirt and wear it around their waist as a decoration.
+Ashenda (Tigrigna: ኣሸንዳ) is a vibrant festival celebrated each August in Tigrai and the neighboring Agew regions.
+The name “Ashenda” is derived from a type of tall green grass—typically 80 to 90 centimeters in height—which girls fashion into skirts and wear around their waists as a decorative symbol of the celebration.

 In the tradition of this religious festival, blades of grass are strewn on the floors of homes and shops as a kind of welcome mat.